 In the middle is Yuri walking.
 You see him from behind.
 He's walking on a forest sand path.
 He's surrounded by trees and scrubs.

-We liked the small walk, Yuri liked the view, but in his opinion it was too warm for walking.
+We liked the small hike, Yuri liked the view, however in his opinion it was too warm for walking.
 It’s not a ‘bucket list item’, but fun to do.
 If you’re looking for a break from swimming, this is something to consider.

 Grass path on the left.
 Scrubs and trees in the below part.
 On the right is a green mountain visible.
 Above blue clear sky.